 Recognition rewards are often underused but highly effective.
 Acknowledging a customer's anniversary, celebrating a milestone, sending a handwritten note: these cost very little but signal that the brand is paying attention.
 At scale, this requires good data and automation, but the emotional return is disproportionate to the investment.

 The best rewards for loyalty programs are rarely a single type.
-A well-structured programme layers transactional mechanics with experiential moments and recognition touchpoints, calibrated to different customer segments and lifecycle stages.
+A well-structured program layers transactional mechanics with experiential moments and recognition touchpoints, calibrated to different customer segments and lifecycle stages.

 Segmentation should inform reward design from the start.
 A top-tier customer segment might unlock access to an exclusive experience or a dedicated relationship manager.
 A lapsed-customer segment might receive a re-engagement offer with a time limit.
 A high-frequency, low-basket segment might benefit most from a bonus points mechanic tied to a category they have not yet tried.

-The more granular your segmentation, the more relevant your rewards become, and relevance is the single biggest driver of programme engagement.
-Customers who feel that a programme understands them are significantly more likely to participate actively, to recommend the programme to others, and to choose your brand over a competitor when the decision is close.
+The more granular your segmentation, the more relevant your rewards become, and relevance is the single biggest driver of program engagement.
+Customers who feel that a program understands them are significantly more likely to participate actively, to recommend the program to others, and to choose your brand over a competitor when the decision is close.

 This level of personalisation requires data.
 It requires a platform that can ingest purchase history, preferences, and behavioural signals, and use that data to trigger the right reward at the right time.
 Brandfire's rewards platform is built specifically to handle this kind of dynamic, segment-driven reward delivery at scale.